 Chances are, the reason a winery venue is picked is because of the vineyards or the views.
 The best opportunity for a couple is to plan out portrait time one hour before the sunsets.
 Typically after the Ceremony is best.
 Once the sun begins to set, it allows the light be become more even and dreamy.
 You’ll end up getting those glowy images that will pop against the vines.
 For the most part, you’ll want the sun to face behind the couple.
 Once the sun dips low enough, you can have the last bit of light facing your couple to illuminate them a bit more.
 Your images will show up much warmer, so you may need to adjust in Kelvin.

-portrait and commercial work almost always grace our feed.
+wedding, proposal, and portrait work almost always grace our feed.
 Follow along on social media!